raycoding/piggybank-solr-tomcat/README.md

   1. The Docker Image depends on raycoding/piggybank-zookeeper Docker Image as we will be using **Zookeeper** for managing our cluster.
 To run Zookeeper
       - `docker pull raycoding/piggybank-zookeeper`
       - `docker run --name zookeeper -p 2181:2181 -p 2888:2888 -p 3888:3888 raycoding/piggybank-zookeeper`
       - The above command will start Zookeeper in foreground.
-Note even though we have exposed 3 ports, the Zookeeper setup in this docker image is in stand-alone mode, therefore only 2181 should suffice.
       - The **--name** parameter is important as we would need to reference in our other containers.